Infinite scroll in Blazor DataGrid

 public string Status { get; set; }

-- Due to the element height limitation in browsers, the maximum number of records loaded by the Grid is limited due to the browser capability.
+- Due to browser element height limitations, the maximum number of records the Grid can load is constrained by browser capabilities.

-- It is necessary to set a static height for the component or its parent container when using infinite scrolling.
-The 100% height will work only if the component height is set to 100%, and its parent container has a static height.
+- A static height must be set for the component or its parent container when using infinite scrolling.
+Using 100% height works only if both the Grid and its parent have explicit heights.

-- The combined height of the initially loaded rows must exceed the height of the viewport.
+- The combined height of the initially loaded rows must exceed the viewport height for content to scroll.

-- Cell selection will not be persisted in cache mode.
+- Cell selection is not persisted in cache mode.

-- The group records cannot be collapsed in cache mode.
+- Group records cannot be collapsed in cache mode.

-- Lazy load grouping with infinite scrolling does not support cache mode, and the infinite scrolling mode is exclusively applicable to parent-level caption rows in this scenario.
+- Lazy load grouping with infinite scrolling does not support cache mode; infinite scrolling applies only to parent-level caption rows in this scenario.

-- In normal grouping, infinite scrolling is not supported for child items when performing expand and collapse actions on caption rows.
-All child items are loaded when the caption rows are expanded or collapsed in Grid.
+- In normal grouping, infinite scrolling is not supported for child items during expand/collapse; all child items load when caption rows are toggled.

-- Programmatic selection using the SelectRowsAsync and SelectRowAsync method is not supported in infinite scrolling.
+- Programmatic selection using SelectRowsAsync and SelectRowAsync is not supported in infinite scrolling.

 - Batch editing